 Patient access to biologics is varied and often linked to affordability creating an unmet need.

-Immune-mediated infammatory diseases (IMID) are progressive disorders, requiring timely and continuous treatment.
+Immune-mediated inflammatory diseases (IMID) are progressive disorders, requiring timely and continuous treatment.
 Current guidelines often reserve these treatments for patients with more severe disease and/or patients who have failed to respond to multiple other treatments.
 In some countries, access to biologics may then be further limited by the implementation of national eligibility and reimbursement criteria.
-This creates an unmet need in many countries worldwide, leaving a gap for biosimilars to fll.
+This creates an unmet need in many countries worldwide, leaving a gap for biosimilars to fill.

 Video resources